 Frequently asked questions

-Ensure that the fat layer faces you.
+Ensure that you cook the pork fat side up.
 As the meat smokes slowly, the fat renders beautifully and keeps the meat moist.

 If there is a thick layer of fat, I suggest trimming it to ¼ inch.
 A little fat will help you cook and keep the pork moist.